chinamike65/hugo-tuolesi/content/book5/book5en.md

 "Prajnaparamita" is a literal translation of Sanskrit.
 "Prajna" means great wisdom, the wisdom of realizing emptiness.
 "Paramita,"

-The most accurate Sanskrit word for it is "Bharamada," which means "to reach the other shore."
+The most accurate Sanskrit word for it is "Paramita," which means "to reach the other shore."
 "Prajna Paramita" means that we need to go from this shore of constant samsara and suffering to the other shore of liberation and Buddhahood.
 If you truly understand the "Heart Sutra" and follow the guidance of the "Heart Sutra", you can realize emptiness, and rely on the wisdom of emptiness to escape samsara.
 If you combine bodhicitta and practice the six stages of the Bodhisattva Path, you can become a Buddha.

 "Heart" includes the fleshly heart, the false heart, and the true heart.

-Our heart is the heart of flesh, the delusional heart is the heart that produces afflictions, and the sincerity is the heart of cultivating the Way.
-"Heart" in "Heart Sutra" has two meanings, one refers to the true heart, that is, the heart that realizes emptiness.
+Our heart is the heart of flesh, the delusional heart is the mind that produces afflictions, and the sincerity is the heart of cultivating the Way.
+"Heart" in "Heart Sutra" has two meanings, one refers to the true heart, that is, the mind that realizes emptiness.
 The second refers to the core, which means that the Heart Sutra is the core and essential of the Great Prajna Sutra.

 "Jing" has four meanings: penetrating, capturing, constant, and dharma.